Joakim Kemell

-Joakim Kemell (born 27 April 2004) is a Finnish professional ice hockey forward who is currently playing with the Milwaukee Admirals in the American Hockey League (AHL) as a prospect to the Nashville Predators of the National Hockey League (NHL).
+Joakim Kemell (born 27 April 2004) is a Finnish professional ice hockey forward who is currently playing with the Nashville Predators of the National Hockey League (NHL).
 He was touted as one of the top Finnish prospects, and was drafted 17th overall by the Predators in 2022 NHL entry draft.

 Playing career

 Kemell scored 15 goals and 23 points through 39 regular season games, playing in his first full year with JYP Jyväskylä in the Liiga of the 2021–22 season.
 At the conclusion of the season, Kemell won the Jarmo Wasama Memorial Trophy as Finish Liiga's Rookie of the Year.

-Following his selection at the 2022 NHL Entry Draft, Kemell was signed to a three-year, entry-level contract with the Nashville Predators on 15 July 2022.
+Following his selection at the 2022 NHL entry draft, Kemell was signed to a three-year, entry-level contract with the Nashville Predators on 15 July 2022.
 He was returned on loan by the Predators to continue his development in Finland with JYP Jyväskylä for the 2022–23 season.